michaelemery/staticanalysis/checker/README.md

 | InterproceduralOverloadInvocation | Overloaded method invoked *interprocedurally* via reflection. |
 | InvokeDynamic | A bytecode instruction that facilitates the implementation of dynamic languages (for the JVM) through dynamic method invocation. |
 | Proxy | Proxy objects allow additiion or modification of functionality within an class.
 The proxy object is used instead of the original class. |

+### reflection syntax

+TYhe first argument of java.lang.reflect.Method.invoke() is the object instance on which a particular method to be invoked.
+If the method is static, the first argument should be null.
+This *null* syntax is a common cause of false positives when testing for nullness, therefore instance variables are prefered where static variables may otherwise seem preferable.

 ## results (by tool)